 At the end of each semester or other session, grade reports are mailed to the name and address supplied by the student at pre-registration unless notification of a change of address is received in writing by the first day of the final examination period.
 Students may access their academic records on www.eastern.edu, E-net Student Services.

 ACADEMIC STANDING

 Following are the guidelines for maintaining good academic standing:

-Credits Cumulative

-Attempted GPA Required

-1-11 hours 2.75

-12+ hours 3.00
+Credits Attempted 1-11 hours 12+ hours Cumulative GPA Required 2.75 3.00